sefadogan/phonebook-demo-frontend/README.md

 # Phonebook Demo Frontend

 Hey, It's a Phonebook demo project.
+And developed with React.

 ## Installation